 Field-hunting tip

-Look in volcanic rocks country — that is the host setting where montdorite typically forms.
+Look in volcanic rocks country, the host setting where montdorite typically forms.
 If you start seeing sanidine, tridymite, magnetite in float, you are in the right ground.
 Field specimens usually show a platy habit, so train your eye for that shape before scanning the outcrop.